ROCm/hipCUB/README.md

 # hipCUB

 > [!NOTE]
-> The published documentation is available at [hipCUB](https://rocm.docs.amd.com/projects/hipCUB/en/latest/index.html) in an organized, easy-to-read format, with search and a table of contents.
+> The published hipCUB documentation is available [here](https://rocm.docs.amd.com/projects/hipCUB/en/latest/) in an organized, easy-to-read format, with search and a table of contents.
 The documentation source files reside in the `docs` folder of this repository.
 As with all ROCm projects, the documentation is open source.
 For more information on contributing to the documentation, see [Contribute to ROCm documentation](https://rocm.docs.amd.com/en/latest/contribute/contributing.html).

 hipCUB is a thin wrapper library on top of [rocPRIM](https://github.com/ROCm/rocPRIM) or